Direct Diffusion Score Preference Optimization via Stepwise Contrastive Policy-Pair Supervision: Implementation Details

 \section{Implementation Details}

-\paragraph{Training Configuration} We fine-tune Stable Diffusion 1.4~\cite{sdm_v1.4}, 1.5~\cite{sdm_v1.5}, SDXL~\cite{SDXL}, and SANA~\cite{xie2024sana} using 4$\times$ NVIDIA A100 GPUs for the former two and 2$\times$ NVIDIA H100 GPUs for the latter two.
-Full fine-tuning is applied to Stable Diffusion and SDXL models in mixed precision (fp16), while SANA is fine-tuned using LoRA~\cite{hu2022lora} in full precision (fp32) with a rank of 512.
+\textbf{Training Configuration} \ \ We fine-tune Stable Diffusion 1.4~\cite{sdm_v1.4}, 1.5~\cite{sdm_v1.5}, SDXL~\cite{SDXL}, SD3-Medium~\cite{sd3}, and SANA~\cite{xie2024sana}.
+Stable Diffusion 1.4/1.5 are trained on 4$\times$ NVIDIA A100 GPUs, while SDXL, SD3-Medium, and SANA are trained on 2$\times$ NVIDIA H100 GPUs.
+Full fine-tuning is applied to Stable Diffusion and SDXL models in mixed precision (fp16).
+SANA is fine-tuned using LoRA~\cite{hu2022lora} in full precision (fp32) with rank 512, while SD3-Medium is fine-tuned using LoRA in mixed precision (fp16) with rank 128.

 We follow the optimizer settings used in Diffusion-DPO: specifically, we use AdamW~\cite{adamw} for experiments with Stable Diffusion 1.5 and Adafactor~\cite{adafactor} for SDXL.
 For SANA, we use AdamW as the optimizer.
-We use an effective batch size of 2048 pairs via gradient accumulation and train all models for 100 iterations.
-A linear warmup of 100 steps is applied to Stable Diffusion 1.4/1.5 and SDXL, while no warmup is used for SANA.
+We use an effective batch size of 2048 pairs via gradient accumulation and train the main preference-optimization models for 100 steps.
+A linear warmup of 100 steps is applied to Stable Diffusion 1.4/1.5 and SDXL, while no warmup is used for SANA and SD3-Medium.
 As in Diffusion-DPO~\cite{Wallace_2024_CVPR}, the learning rate is scaled with the divergence penalty coefficient $\beta$ as $\text{learning rate} = \beta / (2.048 \times 10^8)$.

-As shown in \cref{fig:sup:beta}, we sweep $\beta \in {6000, 8000, 10000, 12000}$ for Diffusion-DPO and $\beta \in {14000, 16000, 18000, 20000}$ for DDSPO on Stable Diffusion 1.4.
-The figure shows the resulting CompBench~\cite{huang2023t2i} and Inception Scores (IS)~\cite{IS}, revealing a trade-off between alignment performance and image quality: smaller $\beta$ values can improve alignment, but if $\beta$ becomes too small, it often results in noticeable degradation in image quality.
-Outside of these ranges, we observed that image fidelity deteriorates significantly for smaller $\beta$, while alignment gains diminish for larger values.
-Diffusion-DPO achieves the best balance at $\beta = 8000$, while DDSPO consistently performs well at $\beta = 16000$.
-We adopt these values as our default configurations throughout all main experiments.
-The same value of $\beta = 16000$ is used to train DDSPO on SDXL, while $\beta = 2000$ is used for SANA, both of which result in stable and reliable performance.
+For TF-CPP, we sweep $\beta \in \{6000, 8000, 10000, 12000\}$ for Diffusion-DPO and $\beta \in \{14000, 16000, 18000, 20000\}$ for DDSPO on Stable Diffusion 1.4, as shown in \cref{fig:sup:beta}.
+The figure reports CompBench~\cite{huang2023t2i} and Inception Score (IS)~\cite{IS}, showing a trade-off between alignment performance and image quality: smaller $\beta$ values can improve alignment, but excessively small values often lead to noticeable degradation in image quality.
+Outside of these ranges, image fidelity deteriorates significantly for smaller $\beta$, while alignment gains diminish for larger values.
+Diffusion-DPO achieves the best balance at $\beta=8000$, while DDSPO consistently performs well at $\beta=16000$.
+We adopt these values as the default settings in the main experiments.
+The same value of $\beta=16000$ is used for SDXL, while $\beta=2000$ is used for SANA and SD3-Medium, both of which show stable performance.